eljpsm/nkn-esi/README.md

 3. The exchange proposes an offer to the facility with their own price map.
 4. The facility responds to this offer, either with acceptance or their own counter offer.

+To create your facility price map, run `price-map create`.
+YOu can leave the defaults as they are.
+Similarly, you can create your characteristics with `characteristics create`.
+Again, the defaults will suffice.

+Your exchange can now optionally view the price map and characteristics by using `exchange get-interactive`.
+This will then allow your exchange to view them with `exchange price-maps` and `exchange characteristics` respectively.

+This part of the transaction is not necessary, but will allow you to get an idea of what your facility is expecting in the negotiation.

+### Proposing an Offer

+To propose an offer, run `exchange propose` in the exchange shell, followed by the public key of the facility.
+This will allow you to enter a new price map.
+You can either use the values given by the facility, or use your own.

+**ATTENTION**: Each coordination node as an auto accept value.
+If you enter any price below 100, the other party will automatically accept.
+This shows their ability to automatically manage their own offers, as would probably be the case in the real world.

+### Viewing Offers

+Any coordination node, whether they are operating in the facility or exchange role, can run `offers list` to view the currently available offers.
+This will print out some useful information like the parties involved, the price map, and the **UUID**, which is used to evaluate offers.

+To evaluate an offer, enter `offers evaluate`, followed by the UUID of the offer.
+This will print the price map and ask you if you're satisfied with it.
+If so, simply press YES.
+If not, then pressing NO will allow you to enter your own counter offer.

+If you do propose your own counter offer, you can view it the same way on the other shell by executing `offers list` and `offers evaluate`.

+### Offer Status

+Each offer has a status - you can view it in `offers list`.
+Every offer has two basic properties:

+* **when** the offer is supposed to start
+* **how long** the offer is supposed to run for

+In this demo, default values are already provided.

+When an offer is due to start, it will have the *EXECUTING* status.
+When it has completed, it will have the status *COMPLETED*.
+Once a facility completes the offer, it will send a message to the exchange notifying it, together with the outcome - in which case, the exchange has the ability to signal whether it agrees with the facility's assessment.

+## Thank you

+Thank you for giving your time to read about NKN, ESI, and nkn-esi.